 If you own a gym, for example, and you’re attracting users with a free workout, you don’t want to hit them with a bunch of messaging to actually convert right after they sign-up for the workout and they haven’t even had a chance to come in.
 Instead, sharing information about what they can expect and a reminder to come see you soon is the way to go.

 Focus on relationship building, freebies, and information sharing for your first interactions post-lead-sign-up.
 This will give you the chance to nurture the lead more and overcome objections.
-Trust us, if they decide they want to convert, they’ll do so without prompting.
+Trust us; if they decide they want to convert, they’ll do so without prompting.

 5. You’re Failing to Make Your Value Offer Clear

 Let’s say I’m in the market for a keyword research tool that will help me improve the content I’m writing for my clients.
-I sign up for a webinar about keyword research from a tool that I think could help me… but then none of the following messaging is able to explain why their tool is any better than what Google’s Keyword Planner can do for free, or what a competitor can do for much less.
+I sign up for a webinar about keyword research from a tool that I think could help me… but then none of the following messaging is able to explain why their tool is any better than what Google’s Keyword Planner can do for free or what a competitor can do for much less.

 Your value offer needs to be crystal clear.
 What is it that you’re bringing to the table?
 Can your SaaS tool offer new features, a better interface, or improved customer support?
 Why should people go with you over your direct competitor?

 If you aren’t making your USP and value offer extremely clear, users won’t see it.
-This can cause them to drop off and check out your competitors who are simply better at explaining why customers should work with them.
+This can cause them to drop off and check out your competitors, who are simply better at explaining why customers should work with them.

 A great example is the 9Round boxing gym.
 They offer a 30-minute workout, just like multiple other studios around them do.
-The difference, though, is that there aren’t set class times; people can come and enter in the next three minute cycle at their convenience.
+The difference, though, is that there aren’t set class times; people can come and enter in the next three-minute cycle at their convenience.
 This is wildly appealing to people with busy or chaotic schedules, and if the company neglects to hit that messaging home, they may lose out on valuable customers.

 In your follow-up communication, make sure that you’re going out of your way to highlight how what you’re selling is directly valuable to your target audience.
-Think about their specific pain points and their needs, and how your product or service can help solve that.
+Think about their specific pain points and their needs and how your product or service can help solve that.

 6. Your Customers Don’t Have Enough Information

-Businesses who spend all their time and energy focusing on the build-up to the lead funnel often forget that people who become leads aren’t automatically sold on becoming customers.
+Businesses that spend all their time and energy focusing on the build-up to the lead funnel often forget that people who become leads aren’t automatically sold on becoming customers.
 A lot of times, they’re filling out lead forms to request more information or to have a free trial.

 In many cases, your leads may need more.
 Someone might request a test drive of a car, for example, but still need a lot more information about cost, warranties, safety ratings, and resale value before they ever make a decision.

 Make it easy for customers to gain more information, both from your site and from you.
-Let them know that you’re open to any and all questions, and that you’re there to help.
+Let them know that you’re open to any and all questions and that you’re there to help.